 The new pi has been released and it has a USB Type-C connector for power however people are finding some chargers are not working with it (notably macbook chargers).
 Some have speculated that this is due to a manufacturer limitation on the power supplies however it is actually due to the incorrect detection circuitry on the Pi end of the USB connection.

-For those looking for a solution for the problem and and aren’t interested in the technical details a set of potential solutions are given at the end of this post
+For those looking for a solution for the problem and and aren’t interested in the technical details a set of potential solutions are given at the end of this post.
+The newer version of the pi 4 has altered its USB-Type C connector alowing it to work with emarked cables.

 The root cause of the problem is the shared cc pull down resistor on the USB Type-C connector. looking at the reduced pi schematics we can see it as R79 which connects to both the CC lines in the connector.